ayeshasiddiqs7/react-testing-library-cheatsheet/README.md

 fireEvent.keyPress(passwordField, { key: "Enter", code: 13, charCode: 13 });
 ```

 The examples provided offer a glimpse into a few methods.
-For a more comprehensive understanding of the library, please explore the following official link, which provides additional details: [react-testing-library/cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet/)
+For a deeper dive into the library, please explore the following official link, which provides additional details: [react-testing-library/cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet/)